Martin Aldridge (footballer): Blackpool

 In August 1998, he joined Second Division Blackpool and was the club's top scorer in 1998–99 with ten goals.
 However, he then fell out with manager Nigel Worthington, and in September 1999, he joined Port Vale on loan and made three goalless appearances for Brian Horton's First Division "Valiants" in 1999–2000.
 In January 2000, he joined Conference club Rushden & Diamonds, also on loan, and scored sixty seconds into his debut in an FA Trophy victory at Bath City.

 Death

 On 30 January 2000, at the age of 25, Aldridge died as a result of injuries sustained in a car crash after leaving Rushden's 6–0 Conference win against Northwich Victoria at Nene Park, for which he had been an unused substitute.
-He was travelling home towards Northampton on the westbound A45 after the game when his Peugeot was involved in a collision with a BMW travelling in the opposite direction.
+He was travelling home towards Northampton on the westbound A45 after the game when his car collided with one travelling in the opposite direction.
 After being cut free from his car, he was taken to Northampton General Hospital with serious injuries.
 He was later transferred to Radcliffe Infirmary in Oxford, where he died early the following morning.
 An inquest found that Aldridge had hit traffic cones and lost control of his car; four contractors were charged with failing to comply with highways regulations after it was concluded that roadwork signs had not been properly lit.